CFP: Law and Economics: Theoretical and Practical Dimensions of Interdisciplinarity

 · What type of knowledge would the efficiency hypothesis of common law, if warranted, produce?

 There will be no participation fee charged for the workshop.
-One dinner and two lunches will be offered to participants.
 Participants should make their own travel and accommodation arrangements.

 If you want to present a paper, please submit an abstract of about 500 words for consideration to the organisers, Magdalena Małecka (firstname.lastname@example.org) and Peter Cserne (email@example.com).